 Instead of always having something in mind that we look forward to buying, what if we always had something in mind that we were thankful for?

 What are you thankful for?
 And if you really want to challenge yourself, think of something you own that you’re eager to replace.
 Try to find something about that to be thankful for.
 What comes to mind?
 Let me know by leaving a comment below.

 If someone forwarded this article to you, please sign up for your own subscription to this blog.
-Two or three times a week you’ll receive ideas and encouragement for using money well.
+Twice a week you’ll receive ideas and encouragement for using money well.